corykim/eyetv-export-scripts/README.md

   exported.
 IF a recording is not successfully exported, the recording will remain in EyeTV.

 * PLEX_UPDATE_URL: if given a value, the script will cause Plex to update a library.
-The thing you are mostly going to need to change is the secion number:
+The thing you are mostly going to need to change is the section number:

   	http://127.0.0.1:32400/library/sections/2/refresh?turbo=1